Lesson video

 He's gone out on five consecutive days and he's collected some rainfall data.

-You can see on the first day, there was one millimetre.
+You can see on the first day, there was one millimeter, on the second day, 0.

-2 millimetres of rain and so on.
+2 millimeters of rain and so on.

-So this is continuous data because the depth of the rain is a continuum.
+So, this is continuous data, because the depth of the rain is a continuum.

 In theory, any amount of rainfall can fall in that space of time.

-Realistically, we know there's probably a limit to how much rainfall can fall, but actually if you think about rainfall as a piece of data, it could go to infinity in terms of the amount of rainfall that could come down.
+But actually, if you think about rainfall as a piece of data, it could go to infinity in terms of the amount of rainfall that could come down.

-So let's check your understanding on that first part.
+So, let's check your understanding on that first part.

-True or false?
 Geographers present data to make it more attractive.

-Have a think, pause the video, and I'll tell you the answer in a moment.
+Have a think, pause the video and I'll tell you the answer in a moment.

-So the answer is false, but why is that?
-Well, geographers are far more interested in presenting data so that it becomes more meaningful.
+Well, geographers are far more interested in presenting data, so that it becomes more meaningful.

 It doesn't really matter whether it's pretty or not.